Social Companion Robots to Reduce Isolation: A Perception Change Due to COVID-19: Results

-Aside from the effects of the personality traits on perception of the companion robots, Big 5 traits affected participants' general attitude towards the pandemic.
-Extroversion significantly increased being stressed as a result of COVID-19 ($t=2.519, p=.013$), as reported by the participants, while emotional stability significantly decreased participants' stress ($t=-2.369, p=.020$).
-Interestingly, we found no effect of conscientiousness on being stressed ($t=-0.117, p=.907$).
-Furthermore, extroversion significantly and negatively affected following the social isolation rules ($t=-2.935, p=.004$), while agreeableness significantly increased following the rules ($t=3.560, p<.001$).
-Similar to being stressed, conscientiousness did not affect how well people follow the social isolation rules ($t=0.051, p=.959$).
+Aside from the effects of the personality traits on perception of companion robots, Big 5 traits affected participants' general attitude towards the pandemic.
+Scoring high on the extroversion trait significantly increased being stressed as a result of COVID-19 ($t=3.192, p<.01$), as reported by the participants, while scoring high on emotional stability significantly decreased participants' stress ($t=-5.800, p<.0001$).
+Also, those who reported to follow the rules better reported to have less stress about COVID-19 ($t=4.147, p<.0001$).
+While not significant, the stress levels seemed to be higher in Study 2, as compared with the first study ($t=1.909, p=.057$).

+Furthermore, extroversion significantly and negatively affected following the social isolation rules ($t=-2.539, p<.05$), while agreeableness significantly increased following the rules ($t=3.848, p<.001$).
+Also, conscientiousness did not affect how well people follow the social isolation rules ($t=-0.053, p=.957$).
+Finally, the results were different across two studies and participants reported to follow rules significantly more in study~2 as compared with study~1 ($t=2.711, p<.01$).~\footnote{p-values were calculated through two linear models predicting stress and how much one follows rules based on participants' personality traits}

-We also observed similar effects of Big 5 traits on participants' loneliness level as was reported by Buecker et el.~\cite{buecker2020loneliness}: extroversion, agreeableness, and emotional stability significantly decreased loneliness.
-In addition, participants who had an experience similar to immigration (e.g., being an immigrant or having lived in another country for a long period and for a purpose other than vacation) had a significantly higher level of loneliness.
+We also observed similar effects of Big 5 traits on participants' loneliness levels as was reported by Buecker et el.~\cite{buecker2020loneliness}: extroversion, agreeableness, and emotional stability significantly decreased loneliness.
+We did not find an effect of gender or age on loneliness.
+Further, we did not find an effect of study (i.e., when the study was conducted) on the loneliness levels and conscientiousness did not affect loneliness ($t=-0.072, p=.943$ ).
+Table~\ref{tab:lonelinessPersonality} shows these results.